WindowsXp-Beta/BookHub/README.md

   1. Using JMS as a message queue to clip the flow.
   2. A chat room based on webSocket.
+  3. Full-text search using Lucene.
-  3. Redis cache
+  4. Using Redis to cache book-getting requirements.
-  4. Spring cloud micro services
+  5. Spring cloud micro services.
+  6. Dockerize.
+  7. load banlancing using nginx.